jthuraisamy/SysWhispers2/README.md

 2. In Visual Studio, go to *Project* → *Build Customizations...* and enable MASM.
 3. In the *Solution Explorer*, add the .h and .c/.asm files to the project as header and source files, respectively.
 4. Go to the properties of the ASM file, and set the *Item Type* to *Microsoft Macro Assembler*.
-5. Ensure that the project platform is set to x64.
-32-bit projects are not supported at this time.

 ## Caveats and Limitations